Oxsomi/core3/README.md

 # OxC3 (Oxsomi core 3 0.2)
 ![](https://github.com/Oxsomi/core3/workflows/C%2FC++%20CI/badge.svg)

 OxC3 (0xC3 or Oxsomi core 3) is the successor to O(x)somi core v2 and v1.
-Specifically it combines the ostlc (standard template library), owc (window core) and ogc (graphics core) in the future.
+Specifically it combines the ostlc (standard template library), owc (window core) and ogc (graphics core).
 Focused more on being minimal abstraction compared to the predecessors by using C17 instead of C++20.
 Written so it can be wrapped with other languages (bindings) or even a VM in the future.
 Could also provide a C++20 layer for easier usage, such as operator overloads.

 - OxC3_types
   - The basic types that you might need and useful utilities.